March 27, 2025

 "Too many people feel powerless against unfair credit reporting, but with the right legal approach, they can take back control of their financial future."

-Myth #3: You Can't Remove Negative Items from Your Credit Report
+Myth #3: You Cannot Dispute a Fraudulent Credit Report

 Many believe that negative marks on their credit report are permanent-but that's not true.
 Under the Fair Credit Reporting Act (FCRA), consumers have the right to dispute inaccurate, outdated, or unverifiable items.
 While there are many ways to go about this dispute, a credit score attorney can guide you on the best legal approach to removing errors and holding financial institutions accountable.

-Myth #4: Checking Your Credit Report Lowers Your Score
+Myth #4: Checking Your Credit Report or Fraud Alerts Lowers Your Score

 There's a big difference between a hard inquiry (when a lender checks your credit) and a soft inquiry (when you check your own report).
 Soft inquiries don't affect your score, and monitoring your credit regularly is essential to catching fraud and reporting mistakes.
 Not sure where to start?
 A Credit Score Review can help analyze your financial situation and identify potential errors.